What is hemophilia in children. How is hemophilia inherited and modern methods of treating the disease?

 • discharge from the gums;

-• the periodic presence of blood in the urine (hematuria), the indicator of which is above the normal threshold;
+• periodic presence of blood in the urine (hematuria), the level of which is above the normal threshold;

-• extensive bruising (hemarthrosis), the development and long course of which contributes to the appearance of chronic contractures, arthropathy, and synovitis;
+• extensive bruises (hemarthrosis), the development and long course of which contributes to the appearance of chronic contractures, arthropathy, as well as synovitis;

-• the detection of blood elements in the child's feces, indicating the initial stage of progressive anemia;
+• detection of blood elements in the child’s stool, indicating the initial stage of progressive anemia;

-• progression of bleeding localized in the internal organs;
+• progression of bleeding localized in internal organs;

-• possible hemorrhages inside the brain, carrying the threat of severe damage to the central nervous system.
-Children with this complication are characterized by reduced appetite, lean physique and indiscipline.
+• possible hemorrhages inside the brain, threatening severe damage to the central nervous system.
+Children with this complication are characterized by decreased appetite, thin physique and lack of discipline.

-In such children, the development of non-intensive, but prolonged bleeding, which is formed after intramuscular injection, is possible.
-Therefore, they are recommended to be vaccinated and administer drugs subcutaneously, using a thin needle.
+Such children may develop mild but prolonged bleeding that occurs after intramuscular injections.
+Therefore, they are recommended to be vaccinated and administered medications subcutaneously using a thin needle.

-The danger of the disease, in addition to impaired hemostasis, consists in possible complications:
+The danger of the disease, in addition to impaired hemostasis, consists of possible complications:

 • leukopenia;